-Linda Pfiffner, Ph.D. is Director of Training.
+Linda Pfiffner, Ph.D. and Rachel Loewy, PhD are Co-Directors of Training.
 The program is funded by a training grant from the National Institute of Mental Health.
-Mentors in the Clinical Psychology Training Program who also teach in this program include: Daniel Le Grange, Ph.D., Dale E. McNiel, Ph.D., Linda Pfiffner, Ph.D., and Marina Tolou-Shams, Ph.D.
+Mentors in the Clinical Psychology Training Program who also serve as mentors in this program include: Daniel Le Grange, Ph.D., Linda Pfiffner, Ph.D., and Marina Tolou-Shams, Ph.D.